 - Looking forward to that perfect bridal glow?
 Chai can help.
 Its varied blend of spices can help stimulate blood circulation giving you a healthy glow and naturally flushed cheeks.

-- Some of the ingredients in tea like ginger, black pepper, saffron and cloves have fat-burning properties, which can aid weight loss and burning off belly fat.
+- Some of the ingredients in tea like ginger, black pepper, saffron, and cloves have fat-burning properties, which can aid weight loss and burning off belly fat.

-- Drinking chai can be useful to women’s health as it balances out estrogen, decreases inflammation and suppresses cancer progression, corroborated by a 2017 study.
+- Drinking chai can be useful to women’s health as it balances out estrogen, decreases inflammation, and suppresses cancer progression, corroborated by a 2017 study.

-Black tea contains a number of antioxidants like catechins, theaflavins etc. which helps reduce stress-related disorders in the body, like anxiety.
+Black tea contains a number of antioxidants like catechins, theaflavins etc. which help reduce stress-related disorders in the body, like anxiety.
 Here’s a study that proves antioxidant therapy helps with anxiety and depression.
 Cloves & cardamom are herbs with the highest amount of antioxidants.
 Adding them will significantly increase the calming effect of your chai.
-Even ginger and nutmeg is proven to have a very calming effect on your body, including dissipating that rumbling feeling in your stomach when you feel anxious.
+Even ginger and nutmeg are proven to have a very calming effect on your body, including dissipating that rumbling feeling in your stomach when you feel anxious.

 Buy 1kg here for Rs.359/-.